Short answer

 A second confusion is autonomy.
 Agentic does not mean unlimited freedom.
 Good agents need constraints, confirmations, logs, and human review for important actions.

 A third confusion is intelligence.
 A system can be agentic and still make mistakes.
 Tool use does not remove the need for clear source material and user judgment.
+In fact, tool use can raise the stakes because a wrong answer may become a wrong action.

 Examples